Global solutions of the gravity-capillary water-wave system in three dimensions: Introduction

 (iii) The function $\mathcal{U}:=(g-\sigma\Delta)^{1/2}h+i|\nabla|^{1/2}\phi$ is called the ``Hamiltonian variable'', due to its connection to the Hamiltonian \eqref{CPWHam}.
-This variable is important in order to keep track correctly of the relative weights of the functions $h$ and $\phi$ during the proof. \end{remark}
+This variable is important in order to keep track correctly of the relative Sobolev norms of the functions $h$ and $\phi$ during the proof. \end{remark}